Fighting food waste, one apple at a time

 “These technical solutions are really important.
 We have to make it as easy as possible not to waste,” said Searchinger, of Princeton.
 “The simpler solutions the better, because they’re easier to be adapted.”

-At the Wenatchee apple warehouse, Sizov stood up from the sensor that she had just activated.
+At the Wenatchee apple warehouse, Sizov stood up from the sensor she had just activated.
 Fans roared outside.
 She checked to make sure it was connected to the Internet.
 Later, she would be able to log in to Strella’s portal to watch the ethylene levels slowly rise.
 The big doors were ready to slide closed, and the fruit was ready for its long sleep.

 “If we don’t solve this food waste problem now, it will become a lot more expensive later,” Sizov said.
 “As our climate becomes more volatile, this is going to crop up more and more.”